 BO’

 10 1Then the LORD said to Moses, “Go to Pharaoh.
-For I have hardened his heart and the hearts of his courtiers, in order that I may display these My signs among them, 2and that you may recount in the hearing of your sons and of your sons’ sons how I made a mockery of the Egyptians and how I displayed My signs among them—in order that you may know that I am the LORD.”
+For I have hardened his heart and the hearts of his courtiers, in order that I may display these My signs among them, 2and that you may recount in the hearing of your child and of your child’s child how I made a mockery of the Egyptians and how I displayed My signs among them—in order that you may know that I am the LORD.”
 3So Moses and Aaron went to Pharaoh and said to him, “Thus says the LORD, the God of the Hebrews, ‘How long will you refuse to humble yourself before Me?
 Let My people go that they may worship Me.
 4For if you refuse to let My people go, tomorrow I will bring locusts on your territory.
 5They shall cover the surface of the land, so that no one will be able to see the land.
 They shall devour the surviving remnant that was left to you after the hail; and they shall eat away all your trees that grow in the field.
 6Moreover, they shall fill your palaces and the houses of all your courtiers and of all the Egyptians—something that neither your fathers nor fathers’ fathers have seen from the day they appeared on earth to this day.’”
 With that he turned and left Pharaoh’s presence.

 7Pharaoh’s courtiers said to him, “How long shall this one be a snare to us?
 Let the men go to worship the LORD their God!
 Are you not yet aware that Egypt is lost?”
 8So Moses and Aaron were brought back to Pharaoh and he said to them, “Go, worship the LORD your God!
 Who are the ones to go?”
 9Moses replied, “We will all go, young and old: we will go with our sons and daughters, our flocks and herds; for we must observe the LORD’s festival.”
-10But he said to them, “The LORD be with you the same as I mean to let your children go with you!
+10But he said to them, “The LORD be with you—the same as I mean to let your children go with you!
 Clearly, you are bent on mischief.
 11No!
 You menfolk go and worship the LORD, since that is what you want.”
 And they were expelled from Pharaoh’s presence.

 12Then the LORD said to Moses, “Hold out your arm over the land of Egypt for the locusts, that they may come upon the land of Egypt and eat up all the grasses in the land, whatever the hail has left.”
 13So Moses held out his rod over the land of Egypt, and the LORD drove an east wind over the land all that day and all night; and when morning came, the east wind had brought the locusts.
 14Locusts invaded all the land of Egypt and settled within all the territory of Egypt in a thick mass; never before had there been so many, nor will there ever be so many again.
 15They hid all the land from view, and the land was darkened; and they ate up all the grasses of the field and all the fruit of the trees which the hail had left, so that nothing green was left, of tree or grass of the field, in all the land of Egypt.